Nicole Morten Lamb is an Emmy Award–winning journalist and storyteller known for turning truth into impact.

 Dawn Lee is a former chemical industry process engineer and consultant who designed educational programs for plant operators in Texas.
 For 30+ years, Dawn Lee has edited academic and trade publications in social sciences, international politics, health, science, and engineering.
 Additionally, she works with individuals to finalize their manuscripts to submit for self-publishing.

 Dawn Lee has designed and implemented political campaigns for local candidates, written speeches for elected officials and civic leaders, and organized memorial services and tributes for former elected officials.
-She created and implemented, with city of Bryan approval, a Hometown Heroes recognition for Bryan fire, police, and 9-1-1 personnel on the one-year anniversary of 9/11 in 2002.
+She created and implemented, with City of Bryan approval, a Hometown Heroes recognition for Bryan fire, police, and 9-1-1 personnel on the one-year anniversary of 9/11 in 2002.
 Texas A&M governance remains an ongoing special interest.

 An award-winning communicator, Dawn Lee has 30+ years in project leadership and volunteering with 28 nonprofits in the Brazos Valley.
 Her current focus, Project Unity, helps poverty-level families and children and provides special health services in seven Texas counties.